 Pedestal Pump- A sump pump that is kept out of the sump basin and away from water making them louder, but less expensive.
 A pedestal pump also has a longer lifespan compared to the submersible.
-The float switch maintenance is on the outside of the pit making it easier to repair.
+The float switch is on the outside of the pit making it easier to repair.

 Submersible Pump- A water proof pump that rests in water inside of the sump pit.
 The submersible pump can handle greater volumes of water and is built to handle solids or particles.